How and When to File Form 941 for Payroll Taxes

 What Is Form 941?

-Form 941 is the form used by employers to report withholding amounts for federal income taxes and FICA taxes (Social Security and Medicare), employer payments for these withholding amounts, and any amounts due to the IRS.
+Form 941 is chiefly used by employers to report quarterly tax withholding amounts for estimated income tax payments, as well as employer payments, and FICA taxes (e.g. Social Security and Medicare), and includes the following:

-- Calculation of amount due in payment by the employer.
+- Calculating the figure due in payment by the employer.

 Here are a few reminders for IRS Form 941: